Zenrelia Relieves Itching & Allergic Skin in Dogs

 Seasonal Allergy Relief Solutions For Dogs and Cats

-For many of us, the autumn or fall season is approaching soon as the daylight hours shorten, the weather starts to cool, the leaves begin to change colors and drop from the trees.
+For many of us, the autumn or fall season is approaching as soon as the daylight hours shorten, the weather starts to cool, and the leaves begin to change colors and drop from the trees.
 Many of the things we enjoy about fall are also triggers for those who suffer from allergies.
 The flowers of summer start to fade, but some plants wait just for this time of year to bloom.
-It is also harvest time for many crops which can cause large amounts of dust, pollens, and molds to be released into the air.
+It is also harvest time for many crops, which can cause large amounts of dust, pollen, and mold to be released into the air.
 Just like us, dogs and cats can develop an allergy or sensitivity to natural substances outside or in the air.

-Ear Wash cleans away dirt and debris while reducing wax buildup.
+VetClassics Ear Wash cleans away dirt and debris while reducing wax buildup.
 It also eliminates odor from smelly ears.
-Allergy Ear Wash contains witch hazel and aloe vera to soothe itching, irritation, and mild inflammation that cause your dog or cat to scratch.
+Allergy Ear Wash contains tea tree oil, witch hazel, and aloe vera to soothe itching, irritation, and mild inflammation that causes your dog or cat to scratch.
+This ear cleanser can be used as often as needed, especially after bathing and swimming.

 Dogs Find Relief From Allergies And Itching With Apoquel

 Apoquel helps relieve itching and inflammation caused by allergies or skin conditions.
-Apoquel is not a steroid or an antihistamine, it’s a different kind of medication that stops the itch at its source.
-It contains oclacitinib that works by blocking certain chemical substances produced by the body, called cytokines, which trigger the itching sensation, inflammation, and some allergic responses.
-In some dogs, it may start providing relief in as little as 4 hours with complete relief within 24 hours.
-Apoquel is labeled for short and long term use in dogs that are over 1 year of age.
+Apoquel is not a steroid or an antihistamine; it’s a different kind of medication that stops the itch at its source.
+It contains oclacitinib, which works by blocking certain chemical substances produced by the body called cytokines, which trigger the itching sensation, inflammation, and some allergic responses.
+In some dogs, it may start providing relief in as little as 4 hours, with complete relief within 24 hours.
+Apoquel is labeled for short and long-term use in dogs that are over 1 year of age.
 Before using, talk with your veterinarian about Apoquel and discuss your dog’s treatment options.
 See what other vets are saying about Apoquel.

 Get Your Pets Ready for Summer!